 I2C Bus

-The ESP8266 does not have hardware for I2C, so it has to emulate it through software.
-This means that we can use I2C with almost any GPIO pin, but again it imposes a load on the processor.
+The ESP8266 does not have hardware for I2C, so it has to emulate it via software.
+This means we can use I2C with almost any GPIO pin, but again it represents a load for the processor.

 By default, the library uses GPIO4 and GPIO5 (SDA and SCL).
 The maximum speed is 450kHz.